gdarko/ip-location-block/readme.txt

 == Changelog ==

 = 1.3.0 =
-*Release Date - 02 Feb 2024*
+*Release Date - 20 Feb 2024*

 * Fix issue when "Front-end rules & behavior" matching rule is blacklist, response status is 30X and redirect URL is empty.
 It does not redirect.
-* Set the default blacklist redirect URL to blocked.iplocationblock.com
+* Set the default blacklist redirect URL to blocked.iplocationblock.com.
 * Add status box in the settings screens that tells account quota, current running mode, etc.
+* Improve wording at few places that caused confusion.

 = 1.2.3 =
 *Release Date - 12 Nov 2023*